raspy135/Qun-synthesizer/README.md

 Delay can set very short.
 Very short delay will make an interesting to simulate flute or violin.

 ### PRM:ENV1/2
 The synth has four Envelope generators.
-ENV1 and ENV2 are independently and fully configurable.
+ENV1 and ENV2 are both independently and fully configurable.
 ENV3 and ENV4 shares the parameter.
 Also ENV3 / ENV4 is connected to FM operators.
 ENV1 and ENV2 are grouped to first voice with Duo mode.
 ENV3 and ENV4 are grouped to second voice with Duo mode.

 ![diagram_eg](manual_images/diagram_eg.jpg)